-The lendable proceeds in 2022 Series E have \$141,103,000 of the remaining original proceeds which are subject to mandatory tender on February 1, 2024.
-The Administration expects to refund each series of 2022 Series E Bonds on their respective mandatory tender date.
+The lendable proceeds in 2022 Series E have \$141,103,000 of the remaining original proceeds and the remaining sub-series of the 2022 Series E Bonds, which is subject to mandatory tender in whole on February 1, 2024.
+The Administration expects to refund the sub-series of 2022 Series E Bonds on its mandatory tender date.